James Chester: Stoke City

 Chester joined Stoke City on 31 January 2020 on loan for the remainder of the 2019–20 season.
 He made his debut on 8 February 2020 in a 3–1 win against Charlton Athletic.
 The season was suspended in March due to the COVID-19 pandemic and restarted in June with Chester extending his loan to cover the remaining matches.
 He made 16 appearances for Stoke in 2019–20 helping them to avoid relegation from the Championship.
 Chester signed a one-year contract with Stoke on 10 August 2020.
 He made 33 appearances in 2020–21 as Stoke finished in 14th position.
 In 2021–22 Chester was mainly used as back-up by Michael O'Neill, making 22 appearances and he was released by Stoke at the end of the season.

 Derby County

 On 6 July 2022, Chester joined recently relegated League One club Derby County on a one-year contract.
+Chester's time at Derby was plagued by continuing injuries.
+After missing the opening eight games of the season, Chester made his debut in a 2–1 win over Wycombe Wanderers.
+He appeared in the following five league games before going off injured in a 0–0 draw against Exeter City in October 2022.
+He returned to fitness but was injured in the warm-up prior to the 4–0 home win over Accrington Stanley in January 2023 before making an appearance.
+Chester made his first appearance in six months when he started in Derby's 2–0 win over Forest Green Rovers in April 2023, but was substituted through injury after 76-minutes, which would prove to bring his season to an end after just seven appearances, with 35 games missed through injury.
+Chester was not retained by Derby at the end of the season and became a free agent.

+Barrow

+On 1 September 2023, Chester joined Barrow of League Two on a deal until January 2024, subsequently extended until summer 2024.
+On 1 May 2024, the club revealed it had offered Chester another contract.

+Salford City

+On 17 July 2024, Chester joined fellow League Two side Salford City.
+Injuries meant that Chester could only make two appearances by 13 February 2025, when he announced that he was retiring from football at the age of 36.